Franklin, Sauk County, Wisconsin

 Franklin is a town in Sauk County, Wisconsin, United States.
-The population was 696 at the 2000 census.
+The population was 668 at the 2020 census.

 The town of Franklin was established in November 1854 from part of the town of Honey Creek.
 In September 1858, the town of Bear Creek was formed from the western part of the town of Franklin.
 Towns to the north are Westfield and Washington, on the south is Spring Green, on the east are Honey Creek and Troy, and on the west is Bear Creek.
 In 1899, a town hall building was built by Rob and Albert Nachreiner and was located at 915 Wachter Avenue in Plain, Wisconsin.
 The building replaced a wagon maker shop owned by Moses Tunstall.
 The upper floor of the new town hall building was used for town activities while the basement housed a small jail room and fire station for the Village of Plain use.
 On the top of the town hall was an alarm bell which was later moved to the front of the new fire station about 1980.
 After the original town hall building was no longer being used, the Old Franklin Township Historical Society (OFTHS) was organized in 2004, and shortly thereafter, used the building to store Plain and Franklin area memorabilia, genealogy, and artifacts in their museum.

 The town of Franklin may have been named by early settlers named Cramer who lived previously in Franklin County, Pennsylvania.
 One source suggested it was named after Benjamin Franklin.

 Geography

-According to the United States Census Bureau, the town has a total area of 49.3 square miles (127.8 km^{2}), of which, 49.2 square miles (127.3 km^{2}) of it is land and 0.2 square miles (0.4 km^{2}) of it (0.34%) is water.
+According to the United States Census Bureau, the town has a total area of 49.3 square miles (127.8 km^{2}), of which 49.2 square miles (127.3 km^{2}) is land and 0.2 square mile (0.4 km^{2}) (0.34%) is water.